ajahne/blog/_posts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

   - Give people the what **and** the why, furthermore pitch the tech team like investors

 ## A few keys to success (aka let's make this work)
-- Design the teams first to create the architecture you want to create
+- Design the teams first to create the architecture you want to build
 - Regularly have people meet in person (e.g. send people from NYC to Belfast)
 - Document everything (e.g. "If not written down, it doesn't exist")
 - Understand the local power structure, have a local partner
 - When distributed - learn local labor laws
-- Work with countries that other people don’t want to work in
 - Do your diligence, research the company, laws and the people you are looking to work with
 - Have good leadership in place _(a must)_; need a partner you can trust.
 - Vertically align teams to areas of business and make sure everyone they need to communicate with is collocated.
 It is critical to get teams independent, avoid spreading work amongst teams